kbknapp/Clapp-py/README.md

 Let's say you want to allow users to pass an optional output file using either a `-o` or `--output` switch and the file name (**Note**: You do not need to use both a long and shorthand version of a switch).
 And you also want to  accept a mandatory positional argument, which is some input file your program needs to function.

-In order to get the information back out of the those switches and arguemnts, start will return a dictionary filled with the parsed data.
+In order to get the information back out of the those switches and arguments, start will return a dictionary filled with the parsed data.
 ```python
 # When creating an instance of clapp.Arg() the name
 # should be unique with no spaces